Granite Falls, Washington: Media

 The first newspaper in Granite Falls, the Post, began publishing on July 23, 1903.
 It was later replaced by the Record in 1922 and the Press, which later merged with a newspaper in Lake Stevens.
 Granite Falls is also served by two regional daily newspapers: The Everett Herald and The Seattle Times.

 Granite Falls has a public library that is operated by the regional Sno-Isle Libraries system, which annexed the city in 1995.
 The 6,500 sqft library building is located east of downtown Granite Falls and was initially owned by the city government until it was transferred to Sno-Isle in 2012.

 Religion

-The Tsubaki Grand Shrine of America is located west of Granite Falls on 25 acre overlooking the Pilchuck River.
-The Shinto shrine is one of a few in the United States and was dedicated in 2001 after moving from Stockton, California.
-The Tsubaki Grand Shrine is open to the public and hosts several annual festivals and religious ceremonies.
+The Tsubaki Grand Shrine of America was located west of Granite Falls on 25 acre overlooking the Pilchuck River.
+The Shinto shrine was one of a few in the United States and was dedicated in 2001 after moving from Stockton, California.
+The Tsubaki Grand Shrine was open to the public and hosted several annual festivals and religious ceremonies, as well as aikido lessons.
+The shrine's head priest was Lawrence Koichi Barrish, among the first non-Japanese people to be ordained as a priest; he retired in 2023 and the shrine was closed.

 The Holy Cross Catholic Church in downtown Granite Falls was built in 1903 and served as a satellite parish of St. Michael's Catholic Church until 2004.
 The church's congregation was split between Granite Falls and Lake Stevens until a new church was constructed in 2008.
 The old building was renovated for a bilingual Christian church that opened in 2015.
 The LDS Church established a local ward in the 1990s and opened a dedicated chapel adjacent to Granite Falls High School in 2009.
+Other religious institutions in the area include a Khmer Buddhist temple and an Evangelical Christian church.